gdc3000/wa_collisions/README.md

 The collisions and neighborhood data were sourced from the [Seattle Open Data](https://data.seattle.gov/).
 The weather data is from the [Iowa State University database of hourly aiport AWOS/ASOS reports](https://mesonet.agron.iastate.edu/request/download.phtml).
-Download instructions are available in [exmples/ Example - Prepare Data.ipynb](https://github.com/gdc3000/wa_collisions/blob/master/examples/Example%20-%20Prepare%20Data.ipynb).
+Download instructions are available in [Example - Prepare Data](examples/Example%20-%20Prepare%20Data.ipynb).
 The read_clean_integrate_data module works to prepare the data.
 The testing scripts use example data provided in wa_collisions/data.
 Users can use the read_clean_integrate_data module to process data from their own city.
 Although please note, this functionality